Avoiding Pseudo-Christianity

 This is not merely believing that Jesus existed and what he said was true–even the demons believe that.
 It means “total commitment” which is impossible without denying yourself, “taking up your cross daily and following Christ.”

-Similarly, this way of living is described as “putting off the old self (Gr. anthropos-“human”) with its practices and putting on the new self “which is being renewed in knowledge after the image of its creator.”(12)
+“Taking up your cross daily” is described as “putting off the old self (Gr. anthropos-“human”) with its practices and putting on the new self “which is being renewed in knowledge after the image of its creator.”(12)

 The word “daily” suggests that considering our old self to be dead and intentionally living the new, supernatural life becomes an everyday way of living once you have experienced spiritual rebirth.
 More clarity is given later on when Paul, directed by the Spirit of God, wrote,

-We know that our old self was crucified with him so that the body of sin might be brought to nothing so that we would no longer be enslaved to sin.
+“We know that our old self was crucified with him so that the body of sin might be brought to nothing so that we would no longer be enslaved to sin.
 For one who has died has been set free from sin.
 Now if we have died with Christ, we believe that we will also live with him.”(13)

-Do not bother trying to change the old ‘natural’ self: The Greek word from which “self” is translated in the above quote is anthropos, defined as “a member of the human race, w. focus on limitations and weaknesses, a human being.”(14) God provides more clarity here:
+Do not bother trying to change the old ‘natural’ self: The Greek word from which “self” is translated in the above quote is anthropos, defined as “a member of the human race, with focus on limitations and weaknesses, a human being.”(14) God provides more clarity here:

 “in reference to your former way of life, you are to rid yourselves of the old self, which is being corrupted in accordance with the lusts of deceit, and that you are to be renewed in the spirit of your minds, and to put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.”(15)